How to Study for the SAT Exam

 Schedule The SAT Early

-In order to study effectively for the SAT, it helps young people to take the examination as early as possible.
-It they don’t score as well as expected the first time, they’ll enjoy an opportunity to re-take the test again later as High School Juniors before having their scores transmitted to college admissions committees.
+To study effectively for the SAT, it helps young people take the examination as early as possible.
+If they don’t score as well as expected the first time, they’ll have the opportunity to retake the test later as High School Juniors before their scores are transmitted to college admissions committees.
 During a “practice run” taken in the Sophomore Year of High School, your youngster’s scores in each of the core areas might help you determine whether additional study in those subjects might prove helpful.

 Consider SAT Preparation Classes

 Some public high schools and private tutoring services offer formal SAT preparation classes.
 These sessions usually meet for an hour or two a week after school or on weekends.
 Students who participate benefit from gaining experience with standardized testing formats.
 They may also gain greater confidence in their skill levels.
-Although probably the majority of youngsters who undertake the SAT do not attend preparation classes, the rewards of scoring well on the SAT may inspire parents to emphasize these sessions.
-Students who perform well on the SAT sometimes receive attractive college and university scholarship offers.
+Although most youngsters who take the SAT do not attend preparation classes, scoring well on the SAT may inspire parents to emphasize these sessions.
+Students who perform well on the SAT sometimes receive attractive scholarship offers from colleges and universities.

 Succeeding on the SAT

 Students score comparatively on the SAT.
 They cannot “pass” or “fail” this standardized examination.
-However, by studying effectively during Junior High and High School, they may acquire the academic reasoning and communications skills to perform well on this important college-entrance examination.
-Some academic admissions committees emphasize SAT scores very highly, others do not.
+However, by studying effectively during Junior High and High School, they may acquire the academic reasoning and communication skills needed to perform well on this important college entrance examination.
+Some academic admissions committees place very high weight on SAT scores; others do not.
 Families anxious to obtain attractive scholarship offers may want to stress the importance of the SAT to their teens.

 Subscribe